decentralized-identity/sidetree/docs/implementation.md

   "moreTransactions": "True if there are more transactions beyond the returned batch.
 False otherwise.", "transactions": [
     {
-      "blockNumber": "The block number of the block that contains this transaction.
-Used for protocol version selection", "transactionNumber": "An incrementing number starting from 1 that globally uniquely identifies a Sidtree transaction.", "transactionHash": "A unique hash that represents this transaction.", "anchorFileHash": "Hash of the anchor file of this transaction."
+      "transactionNumber": "A monotonically increasing number (need NOT be by 1) that identifies a Sidtree transaction.", "transactionTime": "The logical blockchain time this transaction is anchored.
+Used for protocol version selection.", "transactionTimeHash": "The hash associated with the transaction time.", "anchorFileHash": "Hash of the anchor file of this transaction."
     },
     ...